RuthAndRoth/Reference/Ada Radius/Export_ImportRiggedMeshBlender.md

 Import:
 Include skin weight

-If your armature is resized (giants, tinies, non-humans): Include joint positions If you don't want your mesh to use the Appearance sliders at all: Lock scale if joint position defined
+If your armature is resized (giants, tinies, non-humans): Include joint positions.
+If you don't want your mesh to use the Appearance sliders at all: Lock scale if joint position defined.

 Last updated 2020-11-02 Ada Radius.
-Please contact me if you see something that needs improvemen or has gone out of date!
+Please contact me if you see something that needs improvement or has gone out of date!
 This is a work in progress.